thedude0606/manusoptions/PROGRESS.md

 - Implemented detection for traditional multi-candle patterns (Engulfing, Morning/Evening Star, Harami).
 - Implemented detection for advanced price action concepts (Order Blocks, Liquidity Grabs, Market Structure Shifts, Mitigation Blocks).
 - Designed the module to follow the same structure and error handling approach as the existing technical indicators.
+- Conducted comprehensive validation of all technical indicators across different timeframes (1-minute, 15-minute, Hourly, Daily).
+- Analyzed the implementation code in technical_analysis.py and candlestick_patterns.py to understand calculation logic.
+- Cross-referenced code logic with observed data patterns to validate indicator calculations.
+- Confirmed that blank values for MACD and FVG indicators at specific timestamps are expected and correct based on the implementation.
+- Created detailed technical indicator validation documentation with findings and recommendations.

 ## Current Work in Progress

-- Integrating candlestick pattern detection with the technical indicators chart.
-- Updating the technical_analysis.py file to include candlestick pattern calculations.
-- Pushing code changes to GitHub repository.
+- Pushing validation analysis and documentation updates to GitHub repository.
-- Updating documentation to reflect the new candlestick pattern functionality.
+- Considering implementation of recommended enhancements for technical indicators.
+- Exploring potential visualization improvements for technical indicators with insufficient data.

 ## Known Issues/Challenges

-- None currently identified (all known issues have been resolved).
+- No functional issues identified in technical indicator calculations - all indicators are calculating properly for their respective timeframes.
+- The blank values observed for MACD, MACD signal, MACD histogram, and FVG at specific timestamps are expected and correct based on the implementation requirements.

 ## Next Steps

+- Consider implementing enhanced logging for FVG detection to improve transparency.
+- Standardize approaches for handling early values across all technical indicators.
+- Add visualization aids in the UI to help users understand when indicators have insufficient data versus when patterns simply aren't present.
+- Develop unit tests specifically for edge cases to ensure continued reliability as the codebase evolves.
 - Complete the integration of candlestick patterns with the technical indicators chart.
 - Validate the candlestick pattern detection functionality with real market data.
 - Consider implementing visualization components for candlestick patterns.
-- Explore opportunities for performance optimization in the candlestick pattern detection.
+- Explore opportunities for performance optimization in the technical indicator calculations.
-- Consider enhancing the candlestick pattern detection with machine learning approaches for pattern recognition.